IBM/data-prep-kit/README.md

 Get started by building a data pipeline with our example pipeline (link to be added) that can run on a laptop.

 ### Build your own sequence of transforms
-Follow the documentation [here](doc/overview.md) to build your own pipelines.
+Follow the documentation [here](data-processing-lib/doc/overview.md) to build your own pipelines.

 ### Automate the pipeline
 The data preprocessing can be automated by running transformers as a KubeFlow pipeline (KFP).
-See a simple transform pipeline [tutorial](kfp/doc/simple_transform_pipeline.md), and [multi-steps pipeline](kfp/doc/multi_transform_pipeline.md) if you want to combine several data transformation steps.
+See a simple transform pipeline [tutorial](kfp/doc/simple_transform_pipeline.md).
+Next releases of Data Prep LAB will demonstrate how several simple transform pipelines can be combined into a single KFP pipeline.
+Future releases of Data Prep LAB will demonstrate how multiple simple transform pipelines can be combined into a single KFP pipeline.

 The project facilitates the creation of a local Kind cluster with all the required software and test data.
 To work with the Kind cluster and KFP, you need to install several pre-required software packages.
 Please refer to